 I applaud public school teachers.
 Having been among the ranks for a few treasured years, I remember the challenges we endured and the victories we celebrated.

-Public school teachers are special because they are taught to teach a lot of children at one time.
-They are taught to teach to multiple learning styles in each of their lessons.
-They specialize in testing students to see in which group they should be placed.
+Public school teachers are special because they have learned how to teach a lot of children at one time.
+They teach to multiple learning styles in each of their lessons.
+They specialize in testing students to see which group to place them in.
 Licensed teachers study data to find trends and gaps within a set of students.

 A homeschool mom or dad simply does not need these skills.
-First, with only a handful of students rather than a classroom full, we are able to give a lot of one-on-one instruction.
+First, with only a handful of students rather than a classroom full, we are able to give one-on-one instruction.
 You may not need to work in a kinesthetic link to your lesson if your child is mostly an auditory learner.
-If you decide to test your child, there will only be one set of results to examine.
+If you test your child, you will only need to examine one set of results.
 This does not require a degree.
+Often, you don't need to test him because you know exactly what he knows since you've been working one-on-one with him.

-Licensed teachers are also taught to develop curriculum.
+Licensed teachers have learned how to develop curriculum.
 They spend much of their professional development time aligning curriculum maps.
-They analyze the order in which concepts are taught, and they assure that every state standard is being taught at some point.
+They analyze the order in which concepts need to be taught, and they assure that every state standard is taught at some point.
 This is important work in public schools.
-It enables teachers to assure that there is a continual and logical progression of learning with minimal learning gaps.
+Teachers need to show that there is a continual and logical progression of learning with minimal learning gaps.

 However, in a homeschool, this is generally unnecessary.
 Many qualified people at companies like Sonlight have already done the hard work for you.
-All you need to do is follow the curriculum that is laid out in your Instructor’s Guide.
+You just follow the curriculum that is laid out in your Instructor’s Guide.
 This requires no degree.
 In fact, Sonlight even includes plenty of notes to help you along in case you get stuck.

 3. Even Teachers Have Areas of Expertise